BikLab/BITMaB2-Tutorials/QIIME2-metabarcoding-tutorial-already-demultiplexed-fastqs.md

 > ### What discrete sample metadata categories are most strongly associated with the differences in microbial community richness?
 Are these differences statistically significant?

-> ### What discrete sample metadata categories are most strongly associated with the differences in microbial community evenness?
-Are these differences statistically significant?

 ```
 qiime diversity alpha-correlation \